johandry/nfs-operator-v1/README.md

    1. [jq](https://stedolan.github.io/jq/download/)
    2. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 If you have an API Key but is not set neither have the JSON file when it was created, you must recreate the key.
 Delete the old one if won't be in use anymore.
-Then execute `make api-key` and set the `IC_API_KEY`.
+Then execute `make api-key`, set the `IC_API_KEY` and, optionally, validate the requirements with `make check`.

 ```bash
 # Delete the old one, if won't be in use anymore